Scottsdale Pedestrian Accident Lawyers

 At Southwest Injury Law, our legal team is well-versed in pedestrian accidents and Arizona’s liability system.
 To learn more, schedule your free consultation by phone or through an online contact form today.

-Arizona operates under a fault-based system for determining liability in motor vehicle collisions.
+Arizona operates under a fault-based system for determining liability in traffic crashes.
 This means the individual who caused the incident is responsible for compensating the injured parties.
 To receive compensation, an injured person must demonstrate that the other party acted negligently, and that this negligence directly led to the pedestrian accident and the resulting injuries.
 Evidence to support a personal injury claim may include the police report, medical records, notarized eyewitness statements, expert witness testimony, and more.

-Importance of Immediate Treatment After a Pedestrian Accident
+Why Immediate Medical Treatment is Important After a Pedestrian Injury

 Getting medical attention immediately after a crash is important for several reasons.
 First and foremost, it allows you to start receiving treatment for any injuries you may have suffered, facilitating your recovery process.
 Additionally, obtaining medical records will provide documentation that can support your personal injury case.
 These records serve as evidence that your injuries were a direct result of the collision rather than a pre-existing condition, thereby strengthening your position against any potential defenses raised by the insurance company.